 While waiting for the results from the researcher, I didn’t want to spend any significant amount of time on the Murray line in order to avoid duplicating efforts.
 I decided I’d take a shot at the Snow line (My ggg grandmother, Ruth Snow, married James Murray).

 I started with some broad searches and something caught my eye.
 Nicholas Snow who married Constance Hopkins, daughter of Stephen Hopkins, original Mayflower passenger, kept popping up in the search results.
-My ggg grandmother named one of her sons Hopkins, and she was born in Massachusetts, according to census records.
+My gg grandfather named one of his sons Hopkins, and his mother, Ruth Snow, was born in Massachusetts, according to census records.
 I had no reason to believe this was anything other than a coincidence, yet my intuition was telling me otherwise.
 So I ramped up my Snow research.

 I began narrow, specific searches and actually found a Ruth Snow born in the right year (1784) and in Rochester, MA.
 I hoped this was the right person, but as my searches had shown, there are a lot of Ruth Snows out there.
 This Ruth’s parents were David Snow and Phebe Stetson.
 I was a little skeptical that she would be so easily found.